Joe Hamilton (American football)

-Joseph Fitzgerald Hamilton (born March 13, 1977) is a former American college and professional football player who was a quarterback in three different professional leagues.
-He played college football for the Georgia Institute of Technology, earned All-American recognition and won several national awards.
+Joseph Fitzgerald Hamilton (born March 13, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL), NFL Europe and Arena Football League (AFL).
+He played college football for the Georgia Tech Yellow Jackets, earning consensus All-American honors and winning the Davey O'Brien Award in 1999.
 After his playing career ended, Hamilton became an administrator and coach.
 He has served as the running backs coach for Georgia State University and currently works in the recruiting department for his alma mater, Georgia Tech.

 College career

 Hamilton accepted an athletic scholarship to attend Georgia Tech, where he played for the Georgia Tech Yellow Jackets football team from 1996 to 1999.
 He set Atlantic Coast Conference (ACC) career records for total offense (10,640 yards), touchdown passes (65) and total touchdowns (83).
 As a senior in 1999, he was recognized as a consensus first-team All-American, won the Davey O'Brien Award, and was a finalist for the Heisman Trophy, finishing as the runner-up in the Heisman voting behind Wisconsin running back Ron Dayne.
 In 2002, he was named as one of the fifty members of the ACC 50th Anniversary Football Team.
 Hamilton was elected to the College Football Hall of Fame in 2014.